Monopoly Millionaires' Club (game show): Main game

 Each episode featured winners of a second chance drawing (through an online website), who were flown to Las Vegas to participate in the show.
-Contestants, each selected from a different section of the audience, played a series of games where they could win up to $100,000.
+One contestant at a time was chosen at random and invited to play a game with a top cash prize of $100,000.
 Every contestant played a different game and kept half of his/her winnings, with the other half split equally among the drawing winners in his/her section.
-A total of eight different $100,000 games were played over the course of the series.
+A total of eight different $100,000 games were played over the course of the series, and each contestant was chosen from a different section.

 Episodes were originally taped at the Rio All Suite Hotel and Casino and featured five games per hour-long episode.
 The audience was split into five sections (battleship, boot, cat, dog, and wheelbarrow—all taken from tokens in the classic U.S. version of Monopoly).
 Later, the taping location was moved to Bally's Events Center in Bally's Las Vegas and the episodes were reduced to 30 minutes featuring three games.
 The boot and cat audience sections were initially removed, but later restored.

 Residents of states that did not sell lottery tickets during the period of the show's production were not eligible to participate in the program.

 Additionally, during each episode, co-host Todd Newton chose a contestant to play a short game for up to $10,000.
 Two games were played per episode in the first season, and one in the second.
 Contestants in these games kept their winnings for themselves, but were not eligible to play for the $1 million grand prize.
+A total of three different $10,000 games were played over the course of the series, with slight rule changes to two of them in the second seaosn.